mehmetc/data_collector/README.md

 ```

 #### filter
-filter data from a hash using [JsonPath](http://goessner.net/articles/JsonPath/index.html)
+filter data from a hash using [JSONPath](http://goessner.net/articles/JsonPath/index.html)

 ```ruby
     filtered_data = filter(data, "$..metadata.record")
 ```

 #### rules

-rules allows you to define a simple structure to run against a JSONPath filter
+Allows you to define a simple lambda structure to run against a JSONPath filter

 A rule is made up of a Hash the key is the map key field its value is a Hash with a JSONPath filter and options to apply a convert method on the filtered results.
 Available convert methods are: time, map, each, call, suffix
-  - time: Parses a given time/date string into a Time object
+  - time: parses a given time/date string into a Time object
   - map: applies a mapping to a filter
   - suffix: adds a suffix to a result
   - call: executes a lambda on the filter